top of page

 When was the Expressionism period?

-Expressionism was an influential art movement that emerged in the early 20th century, reaching its peak between 1905 and 1920.
+Expressionism was an influential art movement that emerged in the early 20th century, peaking between 1905 and 1920.
 It started after the Impressionism and Symbolism movements.

 It is believed to have originated in Germany, but it quickly spread throughout Europe and America.
 Expressionist artists sought to express their emotions through their artwork, often using bold colors and exaggerated forms to convey intense joy or anguish.